The EUV Late-Phase: Statistical Results from 15 Years of Solar Dynamics Observatory Observations: Acknowledgements

 \section{Acknowledgements}

 H.J.G, R.J.C, and R.O.M would like to thank the UK’s Science \& Technology Facilities Council (ST/X000923/1) for supporting this research.
 A.N.O, S.B, and R.O.M would like to thank the European Office of Aerospace Research and Development (FA8655-22-1-7044-P00001) for supporting this research.
 This work was also supported by the International Space Science Institute (ISSI) in Bern, through ISSI International Team project \#24-618.
+The authors would like to thank the anonymous reviewer for their helpful comments, which have greatly contributed to the overall improvement of this work.